navarrew/strain-comp/README.md

-## Getting started analyzing genomes ##
+## Getting started analyzing genomes - the basic steps involved ##

 1. Make a new directory (we'll call the project directory) for your project.

-2. Download the necessary genomic data from NCBI.
+2. Download data using the ncbi-datasets command line interface.

-5. Unzip the downloaded genomic data.
+3. Put the data in your project directory.
+Unzip it.
-  a.
-You should end up with a folder called **ncbi_dataset**.
+4. Rename the datafiles using the 1_rename.sh script.
-  b.
-Inside the ncbi_dataset folder should be a folder called data.
+5. Extract metadata, translate nucleotide to protein seqeuences with 2_process_ncbi.py script.
-  c.
-Inside the data folder should be several folders with genome data for each strain.
+6. Cluster similar proteins and name the clusters with 3_mmseqcluster.py
-    1. The genome datafiles in each will be named ‘cds_from_genomic.fna’
+7. Make a tab delimited file that provides metadata for all protein clusters and compares them across all strains with the 4_maketable.py script.
-    2. There should also be a file ‘assembly_data_report.jsonl’ in the data folder.
+8. Use hierarchical clustering to group strains and protein clusters together with the 5_heatmap.py script
-    3. Put the ncbi_dataset folder in your project directory.
+9. Get pretty readable output with the 6_formatxl.py script.

 ## Getting genomic data using the NCBI datasets command line interface